polar-app/polar-app/docs/SHARING.md

           - FIXME: How do we grant access to each users document?
 We would have to refer back to the root_doc_id

+          - FIXME: this will require hooos because the original user could go away.

+          - Maybe add recursive sharing later... or requests to access the document might be a better strategy for now... then we could make automatic approval a pro feature.

+          -

+    - consider reworking this entire thing as groups.
+Regular named groups and headless groups that are created for subsets of users which don't have a name.

+    - using groups means that we can't do network analysis attacks to violate a persons privacy.

+    - we can have a groups field that explains which groups have access to a document and we can FIRST check if the groups field exists and that it has members before we do a lookup against the groups tables and this will save money from performing needless writes.

+    - teams can be de-normalized on every write so that RBAC works properly.

+    - only the team owner(s) can add and remove members from the group.
+The owners can grant access to other owners of course but maybe not in the initial version.

+    - We will need the ability to convert a headless group, to a real group in the future but we can do that by just going through the naming lookup process and then attaching the name.

+    - make sure I can have a document that is shared with multiple groups and that this model works.
+Alice should share doc0 with Bob  and Carol could share the same doc0 with Bob.
+Both Alice and Carol could have found it independently and both Alice and Carol wouldn't know about each other.

+    - headless can have multiple owners too but this would have to be an 'allow others to invite' and I think this would just be a 'mode' for a group where it's open or moderated.

+        - membership as 'open' or 'moderated'

 - TODO: how do I do token sharing ??? it will work for everything BUT the firebase doc... and I am not sure how to support it...